newmatik/miniprint/README.md

    Requires API key
    Returns the status of each printer (online, offline)

+- **POST /printers/reload**
+  Requires API key
+  Forces an immediate reload of printers from ERPNext.

 - **POST /print**
    Requires API key
    Prints the ZPL label to the specified printer